breadweb/extralife-helper/README.md

 python tools/webserver.py mock-api -p 5174
 ```

-The included `tools/mock.py` Python script provides a number of commands to update the mock API quickly and in the same way the Extra Life API would behave.
+The included `tools/mock.py` Python script provides a number of commands to update the mock API quickly and in the same way the Extra Life API operates.
 View the help to see the options.

 ```shell
 python tools/mock.py -h